 Chatting

-Changing the models affects the type of message you get.
-Keep in mind that some models excel at some things and not others, have different types of narration, etc. Next to a message (that is not the greeting) you can hit the refresh button in order to regenerate the message.
+Now that we're back on track, next to a message (that is not the greeting) you can hit the refresh button (on the right side of the bot's reply) to regenerate their response.
 If you switched models, this will use the new model.
 You can jump between generations using the arrows below the message to the left.

 Username: This is what the bot will refer to you as in narration and when saying your name, unless they've given you a nickname.